 WHY CHOOSE US?
 Our Specialist Plastic Surgeons change lives!

-Changing lives is what inspires our leading Melbourne and Sydney Specialist Plastic Surgeons and non-surgical Skin Care and Injecting Team at Coco Ruby – to do what they do.
-That’s to use their skills and experience to help people transform their lives by helping to bring more balance, physical comfort, appearance confidence and – in some cases, freedom from the pains of having an out of balance body, face, nose or breast area.
+Changing lives is what inspires our leading Melbourne Specialist Plastic Surgeons and non-surgical Skin Treatment Teams at Coco Ruby to do what they do to help people find more harmony and satisfaction with their appearances.
+They use their surgical expertise to help people transform their appearances and aim for greater balance (improved symmetry), physical comfort, body confidence and – in some cases – freedom from the pains of having an out of balance body, face, nose or breast area (such as reducing heavy, pendulous breast volume during a Reduction Mammoplasty procedure).

-Examples of how Plastic Surgery may help men and women include:
+Examples of how Cosmetic Plastic Surgery may help men and women include:

-- Providing freedom for males who have Gynecomastia and want male breast reduction to reduce ‘man boobs’ or ‘moobs’.
+- Males who have Gynaecomastia and want male breast reduction to reduce ‘man boobs’ or ‘moobs’ may also benefit from Male Breast Reduction Surgery

 - Freedom from skin irritations or concerns about excess tummy skin folds (redundant skin) after pregnancy or after significant weight loss by performing a Tummy Tuck or Liposuction (which may also help improve incontinence and reduce back pain).